-Summary rms with CMP?
-Land Use The CMP discusses the need for a variety of uses to create vibrant, enduring community.
-The Plan encourages diverse / communities in which to live, work, and enjoy outdoor recreation.
+Summary orms with The CMP discusses the need for a variety of uses to create a vibrant, enduring community.
+The Plan encourages diverse \checkmark

+1 . communities in which to live, work, and enjoy outdoor recreation.
 Physical Constraints The CMP describes physical constraints as those physical features that due to safety concerns may potentially restrict where and how development occurs.
-Physical Constraints include geologic hazards and constraints, floodplains, wetlands, wildfire, radiation, landfills, abandoned mines, and wildlife habitat ~ Community Resources The CMP contains policies that relate to historic structures or sites, scenic corridors, natural features, air quality, light, odor and noise pollution, open space and trails. \ Infrastructure Water and Services The CMP describes the importance of new developments having adequate Transportation, Water and Wastewater, and Services. ~
+Physical Constraints include geologic hazards and constraints, floodplains, wetlands, wildfire, radiation, landfills, abandoned mines, and wildlife habitat Community Resources The CMP contains policies that relate to historic structures or sites, scenic corridors, natural features, air quality, light, odor and noise pollution, open space and trails. \checkmark Infrastructure Water and Services The CMP describes the importance of new developments having adequate Transportation, Water and Wastewater, and Services. \checkmark